jax-ml/jax/docs/301/refs.md

 ```

 The backward pass boils down to `b[c:c+1] += j`, an in-place add-update of
-one element of the gradient ref, with no dense one-hot array in sight.
+one element of the gradient ref, with no dense one-hot array.

 How does this work?
 During transposition, each primitive's backward rule is
 handed a *gradient accumulator* for each input, and when a gradient ref is